etternagame/etterna/extern/curl/docs/MANUAL.md

 Store the HTTP headers in a separate file (headers.txt in the example):

-      curl --dump-header headers.txt curl.haxx.se
+      curl --dump-header headers.txt curl.se

-Note that headers stored in a separate file can be very useful at a later time if you want curl to use cookies sent by the server.
+Note that headers stored in a separate file can be useful at a later time if you want curl to use cookies sent by the server.
 More about that in the cookies section.

 ## POST (HTTP)